×

 What residency documents or visas did I need if I will be in Germany for a while?

 "Depending on the length of the stay, a person may need to acquire a residence permit or visa.
 The type and requirements of the document depends on where you are from, the length of stay and the purpose of the trip.
 For a longer stay, usually a residence permit is needed; for shorter stays, the visa requirements should be checked.
 Furthermore, certain nationalities may require a special visa even for short term stays.
-It is recommended to consult with the German embassy or consulate in order to check the specific requirements for the intended stay," remarked one foreigner who made the move to Germany.
+It is recommended to consult with the German embassy or consulate in order to check the specific requirements for the intended stay," said one expat in Germany.

-"A residency permit is needed and you have to indicate why you want to live here and show that you have sufficient income; health insurance is compulsive in Germany and you have to show that you are sufficiently covered," explained one person living in Friedrichsdorf, Germany.
+"A residency permit is needed and you have to indicate why you want to live here and show that you have sufficient income; health insurance is compulsive in Germany and you have to show that you are sufficiently covered," remarked one member in Friedrichsdorf.

 Get Quote